rya-sge/access-denied/_posts/2024-10-15-trezor-wallet-security.md

 To address concerns over possible **supply chain attacks** (where the hardware is tampered with before it reaches the user), Trezor implements  several measures:

 - Seal on the device or the package.
+Users are encouraged to inspect the device for any signs of tampering, such as broken seals (**Tamper-evident** packaging).
 - A legitimate device will always arrive without firmware installed.
 The bootloader verifies that the firmware you install has been signed by SatoshiLabs (= secure boot).
+  - Thus users can verify the authenticity of the firmware when initializing the device.

 - Since 2022, individual chips are now glued onto the board

-#### Tamper-evident packaging

-Users are encouraged to inspect the device for any signs of tampering, such as broken seals.

-Additionally, users can verify the authenticity of the firmware when initializing the device.

 ### Trezor Safe device authentication check